denven/yihack-onedrive-uploader/README.md

 - unattended upload your video (.mp4) and image (.jpg) files once set up successfully
 - both personal and tenant Microsoft accounts are supported
 - safe auto-clean of your earliest files when storage reaches the specified threshold
+- Re-transmission control is used to assure files upload reliability

 ## Supported camera models
 > Yi cameras hacked with the same file hiearacy or builtin applications are more likely to be supported.
 Anyway, your own separate tests are necessary before you use it.
 I've tested on my own camera.